 Every label has its drawbacks, but I avoid “atheist” and “skeptic” because they carry so many negative connotations and are often mistaken for anti-theism, which simply doesn’t work for someone like me.
 Technically I am agnostic about the existence of God, but that word suggests much more uncertainty than I actually feel.
 I’m too aware of my cognitive biases to call myself a freethinker, and even if I wasn’t, my inner marketer tells me that moniker is too old-fashioned.
 So then, as unfortunately anthropo-chauvinistic as it sounds, calling myself a humanist is the best way I know to immediately communicate that a) I don’t believe in God and b) I’m actively committed to a positive, life-affirming value system.

 Well, according to my job description, I provide regular inspiration, pastoral care, and supportive fellowship and service opportunities to UC students, faculty, and staff members who are exploring or actively pursuing secular goodness as a way of life.
 All of which means I do most of the same things more traditional clergy members do, like showing up in times of trouble and officiating at weddings and funerals.
 I also interact with lots of other people around the world, most of whom have nothing to do with UC.

 Thanks for asking!
 I think this work is important too, and I’m always looking for help.
-First of all, you can spread the word by sharing links to my podcast and blog articles on social media, thereby introducing me to your friends.
-You can also make a donation or become a monthly supporter at the link HERE.
+First of all, you can spread the word by sharing links to my podcast on social media, thereby introducing me to your friends.
+You can become a monthly supporter at the link HERE.
 Honestly, I believe our message is hugely valuable, especially in this moment, and it thrills me that we’re reaching so many people.
 Thanks for being part of it!